 Activity 1: The duck-rabbit

 Show the duck-rabbit illusion (or any other ambiguous figure).
 Ask: "Are you seeing the object, or are you seeing your interpretation of it?"
 This opens the question of whether observation is theory-laden.
 Kuhn (1962) argued it always is: what scientists see is shaped by the theories they bring to their observations.
-A Science teacher who spends three minutes on this before a practical investigation has given pupils a genuine philosophical frame for thinking about their own experimental data.
+A Science teacher who spends three minutes on this before a practical investigation has given learners a genuine philosophical frame for thinking about their own experimental data.

 Activity 2: Scientific consensus